ceb-tech/ceb/README.md

-# Basic Sample Hardhat Project
+# Carbon Emission Blockchain

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project highlights a fundamental use case for Hardhat, centered around a smart contract integral to the CEB initiative.
+The project includes the CEB contract's code, a test suite to ensure its proper function, and a deployment script for seamless integration.
+Additionally, it features an example task implementation to list available accounts within the Hardhat ecosystem.
+The CEB project focuses on creating platforms and scenarios for carbon-neutral applications, emphasizing its unique application value in virtual environments.

 Try running some of the following tasks: